thirdweb-dev/contracts/docs/LazyMintUpdated.md

-Thirdweb&#39;s `LazyMint` is a contract extension for any base NFT contract.
+The `LazyMint` is a contract extension for any base NFT contract.
 It lets you &#39;lazy mint&#39; any number of NFTs  at once.
 Here, &#39;lazy mint&#39; means defining the metadata for particular tokenIds of your NFT contract, without actually  minting a non-zero balance of NFTs of those tokenIds.